 Vowing they won't quit; the Jets are +170 to win in Vegas and keep the series alive.

-The Presidents' Trophy-holding Boston Bruins took control of their first round meeting with Florida Panthers, winning 6-2 in Game 4 to take a 3-1 series lead.
+The Presidents' Trophy-holding Boston Bruins took a stranglehold of their first round meeting with the Florida Panthers, winning 6-2 in Game 4 to take a 3-1 series lead.